 We bring together people who share a common commitment to public health and the interest of the end user in Africa

-MVP, a partnership between PATH and WHO, is developing a group A meningococcal conjugate vaccine using a novel strategy that consists of facilitating and coordinating numerous partnerships across the world.
+MVP, a partnership between PATH and WHO, has successfully developed a group A meningococcal conjugate vaccine for people from ages 1 to 29 and is now leading efforts on obtaining a vaccine license variation for a pediatric indication.
+Our approach to vaccine development is based on a novel strategy consisting of facilitating and coordinating numerous partnerships across the world.

 ‘Whoever we are, whatever we do, whatever challenges we face, we must remember who our client is.
 Our client is the African child.
 He comes first.
 Always.’

 While this demands a high level of management responsibility and accountability from the project team, the low-cost vaccine resulting from this approach will help ensure accessibility to countries of the meningitis belt in Africa and widespread uptake of the vaccine.
 Broad and sustained uptake is critical for achieving public health impact and meeting the goal of the project.
 This approach has also the potential for providing a new model for vaccine development that could facilitate the introduction of other "orphan" vaccines whose primary markets are low-income countries in the developing world.